 Our Company Manager will contact you to set up a phone meeting with a theatre program staff member.
 In preparation for this meeting, it may be helpful to visit our Identifying Goals for Your Event page.
 During this meeting, the theatre program staff member will discuss with you the ways that the Players can best meet your needs.
 You should be ready to discuss your target audience, your goals for the event, and possible dates/times for the performance.
 If you are interested in booking the Players as part of a joint venture with another group or institution, it is important for a representative from all parties to participate in this conversation.

 No. While the Players' primary mission is to serve the U-M community, we perform regularly at other universities and professional conferences.
-Since 2000, we have performed off campus for over 7,600 individuals at over 60 different institutions.
+Since 2000, we have performed off campus for over 8,000 individuals at over 60 different institutions.
 Due to our on-campus performances, however, we generally limit our off-campus performances to 5-6 per year.

 The CRLT Theatre Program primarily presents on topics applicable to faculty, academic administrators, and graduate students in the areas of teaching/learning and institutional climate.
 We also occasionally perform for university staff and medical professionals.
 We do not perform for undergraduate audiences.
 The U-M Educational Theatre Company (ETC) provides similar applied theatre services for undergraduate audiences at the University of Michigan (firstname.lastname@example.org).

-Sketch development is a lengthy process, and the creation of new work is often cost-prohibitive for clients.
-Facilitation plans for existing sketches can often be adapted without cost, however, to more closely match a group's goals.
-To discuss how a sketch might be reframed for your audience or to explore the possibility of commissioning a new work, submit an inquiry, and we will schedule a meeting for you to talk with the Artistic Director about the objectives you have for your event.
+Session development is a lengthy process, and the creation of new work is often cost-prohibitive for clients.
+Facilitation plans for existing sessions can often be adapted without cost, however, to more closely match a group's goals.
+To discuss how a session might be reframed for your audience or to explore the possibility of commissioning new work, submit an inquiry, and we will schedule a meeting for you to talk with a theatre program staff member about the objectives you have for your event.

-In addition to our longer sketches, the Players offer trigger vignettes.
+In addition to our longer sessions, the Players offer trigger vignettes.
 Trigger vignettes are short (2-5 minute) scenes that are customized to meet the specific needs a group may face within their own institutional context.
 Our ability to create trigger vignettes depends both on the Players' availability and the alignment of the proposed vignettes' content with CRLT's mission.
 We also offer facilitated workshops, as well as consultations that focus on strategies for integrating applied theatre in university programming.
 Please contact us to discuss these additional services.

 A typical Players session runs 90-120 minutes.
 In rare instances when the nature of an event demands it and the material allows it, sessions may be shortened or lengthened.

 The Players and our clients have developed a number of helpful strategies for advertising performances and recruiting audiences.

 Costs vary based on many factors.
 Once we determine your specific needs we will provide you with a detailed estimate of applicable costs.
 Please contact us to request a cost estimate.

 The Players have been written into many grants, including ADVANCE and NSF grants.
 We do not offer assistance in grant writing or administration; however, we are happy to provide your organization with the information necessary to complete your grant applications and/or reports.

 Our scripts are not available for purchase, nor do we offer rights of performance to external groups.
-Players’ scripts are the copyrighted property of the University of Michigan Board of Regents.
+Players scripts are the copyrighted property of the University of Michigan Board of Regents.

-A brief description of the event or recording for which you are seeking actors
+- A brief description of the event or recording for which you are seeking actors

-An indication of the number of actors you are seeking
+- An indication of the number of actors you are seeking

-Your contact information (email and phone number)
+- Your contact information (email and phone number)